 This piece appeared on 2nd of April, 1933 in the Madras edition of The-Hindu.
 Dr S.Srikanta Sastri writes about methods of teaching "Culture".
 Dr S.Srikanta Sastri calls culture an "activity of thought and receptiveness to beauty and human feeling" and goes on to say that, culture therefore is a "synoptic science" going "beyond science".

-By the age of 18, young Srikanta Sastri had published his first article in the Journal of the Royal Asiatic Society, London.
+By the age of 22, young Srikanta Sastri had published his first article in Journal of the Royal Asiatic Society of Great Britain & Ireland, London.
 He would go on to author many more hallmark works later on.
 Notable of these were the "Bharathiya Samskruthi", "Purathatva Shodhane" & "Sources of Karnataka History, Vol I & II".
 He actively contributed to journals of various institutes around India such as "The Mythic Society", Bangalore and "Oriental Institute", Baroda.

 Welcome to the official website of Dr S.Srikanta Sastri, M.A, D.Litt, (1904-1974).